alexwilkerson/ddstats-server/README.md

 #### socket-io stuff

+Currently working on possibly converting a lot of the socket-io stuff to websockets.
+In order to stay backward-compatible with older clients, socket.io may still have to be used for client and login.
+Ideally, we could have the client functioning with socket.io and everything else will be running with websockets.
+The only thing that needs to be updated at that point would be the Discord bot which is currently receiving information via socket.io.
+The website could then strictly use websockets.
+Then at a later date, the client could be updated to use websockets as that's going to be a lot of updates to the client, I'd rather not hinder this project with that work.

 - [ ] clear live table func
 - [ ] create get_live_users in /ddstats-bot namespace https://github.com/alexwilkerson/ddstats/blob/master/socketio_main.py#L344-L354
 - [ ] create on get_status in namespace /stats https://github.com/alexwilkerson/ddstats/blob/master/socketio_main.py#L331-L337